ropensci/rfema/vignettes/getting_started.md

 ds <- ds %>% filter(version == max(as.numeric(ds$version)))

 # now print out the data set description and make sure its the data set
-# is applicable or our research question
+# that applicable or our research question
 print(ds$description)
 #> [1] "The dataset was generated by FEMA's Enterprise Coordination & Information Management (ECIM) Reporting team and is primarily composed of data from Housing Assistance Program reporting authority from FEMA registration renters and owners within the state, county, zip where the registration is valid.
 This dataset contains aggregated, non-PII data on FEMA's Housing Assistance Program within the state, county, zip where the registration is valid for the declarations, starting with disaster declarations number 4116.
 The data is divided into data for renters and data for property owners.
 Additional core data elements include number of applicants, county, zip code, severity of damage, owner or renter.
 Data is self-reported and as such is subject to human error.
 To learn more about disaster assistance please visit https://www.fema.gov/individual-disaster-assistance.This is raw, unedited data from FEMA's National Emergency Management Information System (NEMIS) and as such is subject to a small percentage of human error.
 For example, when an applicant registers they enter their street and city address.
 The system runs a check and suggests a county.
 The applicant, if registering online can override that choice.
 If they are registering via the call center the Human Services Specialist (HSS) representatives are instructed to ask (not offer) what county they live in.
 So even though the system might suggest County A,  an applicant has the right to choose County B.  The financial information is derived from NEMIS and not FEMA's official financial systems.
 Due to differences in reporting periods, status of obligations and how business rules are applied, this financial information may differ slightly from official publication on public websites such as usaspending.gov;  this dataset is not intended to be used for any official federal financial reporting.Citation: The Agency's preferred citation for datasets (API usage or file downloads) can be found on the OpenFEMA Terms and Conditions page, Citing Data section: https://www.fema.gov/about/openfema/terms-conditions.If you have media inquiries about this dataset, please email the FEMA News Desk FEMA-News-Desk@dhs.gov or call (202) 646-3272.
 For inquiries about FEMA's data and Open government program please contact the OpenFEMA team via email OpenFEMA@fema.dhs.gov."
 ```